So a lil back story to how Michel and I met.

 Girls love butterflies, boys love Spiderman.

 - Have you had any problems working with other face painters?
-If so, how do you deal with it?
+If so, how do you deal

 As a relatively new face painter I was surprised to meet super friendly artist along the way.
 There were instances where I got jobs where the client booked multiple artist.
 They have all been really nice, we even form groups and chat about ideas which is always the best way to learn.
 Sadly to say, the same friendliness did not happen in the makeup artist world (my experience).